Branded Reel: An exploration of branded video

 Digital Prototype

-From the storyboard concept and the recorded footage I had shot I was able to create the full Reel with slight changes to the script, such as replacing the pull split of the take 5 with a bite shot similar to the iconic one seen in Reese’s #notsorry campaign.
+From the storyboard concept and the recorded footage we had shot we were able to create the full Reel with slight changes to the script, such as replacing the pull split of the take 5 with a bite shot similar to the iconic one seen in Reese’s #notsorry campaign.
 I though this would create a stronger reaction from the audience as well as strengthen the advertisements consistency to the main brand.

-Additionally I created a smaller brand gif for a different type of post for instagram that could act as the shorter form of the reel while still carrying similar content.
+Additionally we created a smaller brand gif for a different type of post for instagram that could act as the shorter form of the reel while still carrying similar content.

 Similar Posts